Lab-Notebooks/Jobrunner/README.rst

        ├── setupAMReX.sh

-Here the script ``setupAMReX.sh`` provides commands to get the source code for AMReX[@AMReX_JOSS] and build it for desired version and configuration.
+Here the script ``setupAMReX.sh`` provides commands to get the source code for AMReX(https://github.com/AMReX-Codes/amrex) and build it for desired version and configuration.
 The script ``setupFlashX.sh`` sets the version for Flash-X to perform the experiments.
-The ``Jobfile`` assigns the use of these files by assigning them to specific Jobrunner commands,
+The ``Jobfile`` indicates the use of these files by assigning them to specific Jobrunner commands,

 .. code:: yaml